 Credit limits and exposures to counterparties are subject to the Company's overarching credit risk management framework.
-Counterparties are assessed individually using an internal rating model and assigned credit risk ratings.
+Counterparties are assessed individually and assigned credit risk ratings.
 After the credit exposures are assessed, credit limits are proposed by the business unit, and are approved by the credit risk function after an independent credit assessment.